3uer/Cheats-anarhy/README.md

 ## Hi there 👋
 Im 3uer
+This is test repository
+and you can leave
 <!--
 **3uer/3uer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.